 Sensational South America

-|Departs||Los Angeles (LAX), New York Kennedy (JFK), Miami (MIA); other gateways on request|
+|Departs||Los Angeles (LAX), New York Kennedy (JFK), Miami (MIA) (flight schedule)|

-|Travel Style||This moderately-paced, partially escorted tour includes a reasonable amount of walking or hiking, and reaches high altitudes requiring that you be in good physical condition to fully enjoy the trip.
+|What to Expect||This fast-paced, partially escorted tour involves a significant amount of walking or hiking, often on uneven terrain, and reaches high altitudes requiring a high level of physical fitness to fully enjoy the trip.
 This tour also includes long scenic drives between destinations and may have limited rest stops.|

 Indisputably, Machu Picchu in Peru and Iguazu Falls straddling Argentina and Brazil, are two iconic South America destinations.
 They're tough to combine in one, affordable tour because for starters, they're on opposite sides of the continent.
 But that's no problem for Friendly Planet travelers with a week's worth of vacation and a desire to experience the best of South America for a price that literally screams "amazing deal!"

 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+Contact us about prices and availability.

 HEALTH REQUIREMENTS/PRECAUTIONS: The high altitude reached on this trip (Cusco is at 11,000 feet above sea level) as well as the considerable amount of walking involved, often on uneven terrain, requires that you be in good physical condition to enjoy this trip.
 We strongly suggest that you consult with your physician regarding any concerns as well as possible medications to ease the effects of the high altitude.